gridap/Gridap.jl/README.md

 ```julia
 pkg> add Gridap
 ```

+## Tutorials

+A hands-on user-guide to the library is available as a set of [tutorials](https://github.com/gridap/Tutorials).
+They are available as Jupyther notebooks and html pages.

 ## Plugins

 - [GridapGmsh](https://github.com/gridap/GridapGmsh.jl) Generate a FE mesh with [GMSH](www.gmsh.info) and use it in Gridap.
-- [GridapPardiso](https://github.com/gridap/GridapPardiso.jl) Pluging to use the Inter MKL pardiso sparse linear solver in Gridap.
+- [GridapPardiso](https://github.com/gridap/GridapPardiso.jl) Pluging to use the [Intel Pardiso MKL direct sparse solver](https://software.intel.com/en-us/mkl-developer-reference-fortran-intel-mkl-pardiso-parallel-direct-sparse-solver-interface) in Gridap.

 ## Examples